aukletio/Auklet-Client-C/README.md

 the README for the [Auklet Releaser][auklet_releaser] for releasing instructions.

-The Auklet-Client assumes two things:
+The Auklet client assumes two things:
-- Auklet-Client assumes it is the parent process of your program.
+- It is the parent process of your program.
-- Auklet-Client assumes that the user running the Auklet integrated app has permissions to read and write the current directory.
+- The user running the Auklet integrated app has permissions to read and write the current directory.

 ## Quickstart

 ### Ready to Go Architectures

-If you don't see your architected listed, it doesn't mean we can't support it so please reach out to [hello@auklet.io][mail_auklet].
+If you don't see your architected listed, it doesn't mean we can't support it, so please reach out to [hello@auklet.io][mail_auklet].

 - [ARM7](https://s3.amazonaws.com/auklet/client/latest/auklet-client-linux-arm-latest)